-If hadn't been for a car crash in 2008, Jordan Grahm might not be alive today.
+If it hadn't been for a car crash in 2008, Jordan Grahm might not be alive today.
 Weighing more than 400 pounds at the time, Jordan endured a wreck that separated his shoulder and broke his wrist.
-Yet, as you'll find out, it also served to free him from a rut that included overeating, depression, and recreational drugs.
+Yet it also served to free him from a rut that included overeating, depression, and recreational drugs.

 Growing up, Jordan was always big and the subject of teasing from other children.
 "Kids can be cruel," he says.
 "I was subject to ridicule and bullying, which caused me to develop a very defensive and protective state of mind."